rashmisinha07/aws_restart/AWS_Database _Services/Migrating_to_Amazon _RDS.md

 I open the café web application, and place some orders.

 * **Step 1:** To place orders, these are the details:

+     * CafeInstanceURL	:52.38.0.14/cafe
+* **Step 2:** Copy the **CafeInstanceURL** value, and paste it into a new browser window.

+  **Note:** The **CafeinstanceURL** value looks similar to 34.55.102.33/cafe.

+* **Step 3:** Copy the other values from the table, and paste them into a text editor to use throughout the lab.

    * CafeInstancePublicDNS	: ec2-52-38-0-14.us-west-2.compute.amazonaws.com
    * SecretKey	: XDsGcPpNOrsueyMHf4LexykjTV0/8Ikkd8gbkuQd
    * CafeInstanceAZ	: us-west-2a
    * LabRegion	:us-west-2
    * CafeVpcID	:vpc-016cfa33748d28ba2
    * AccessKey	:AKIA2UC3F2GUQSB7QGMX
    * CafeSecurityGroupID	:sg-0d8539469600b38b5
-* CafeInstanceURL	:52.38.0.14/cafe
-Copy the CafeInstanceURL value, and paste it into a new browser window.

-Note: The CafeinstanceURL value looks similar to 34.55.102.33/cafe.

-Copy the other values from the table, and paste them into a text editor to use throughout the lab.

-On the cafe website, choose Menu, add at least one of each item to your order, and then choose Submit Order.
+* **Step 4:** On the cafe website, choose **Menu**, add at least one of each item to your order, and then choose **Submit Order**.

 ![image](https://github.com/rashmisinha07/aws_restart/assets/62481476/c27399fb-627d-43c1-a540-03c5736eb3d3)

-Go to the Order History page, and record the number of orders that you placed.
-Later in this lab, you can compare this number with the number of orders in the migrated database.
+* **Step 5:** Go to the **Order History** page, and record the number of orders that I placed.
+Later in this lab, I can compare this number with the number of orders in the migrated database.

 # Creating an Amazon RDS instance by using the AWS CLI

-you create an Amazon RDS instance by using the AWS CLI.
-To begin, you use EC2 Instance Connect to securely connect to the CLI Host instance already provisioned for you.
+I created an Amazon RDS instance by using the AWS CLI.
+To begin, I use EC2 Instance Connect to securely connect to the **CLI Host** instance already provisioned for me.
 This instance has the AWS CLI installed on it as part of provisioning.
-You then run AWS CLI commands to do the following:
+I run AWS CLI commands to do the following:

-Configure the AWS CLI.
+ * Configure the AWS CLI.

-Create the following prerequisite components required to build the Amazon RDS instance:
+ * Create the following prerequisite components required to build the Amazon RDS instance:

-A security group firewall for the Amazon RDS instance
+     * A security group firewall for the Amazon RDS instance

-Two private subnets and a database subnet group
+     * Two private subnets and a database subnet group

-Create the Amazon RDS MariaDB instance.
+  * Create the Amazon RDS MariaDB instance.
-# Connecting to the CLI Host instance
+## Connecting to the CLI Host instance

- you use EC2 Instance Connect to connect to the CLI Host EC2 instance.
-You use this instance to run AWS CLI commands.
+ I use EC2 Instance Connect to connect to the CLI Host EC2 instance.
+I use this instance to run AWS CLI commands.

-On the AWS Management Console, in the Search bar, enter and choose EC2 to open the EC2 Management Console.
+* **Step 6:** On the **AWS Management Console**, in the **Search** bar, enter and choose `EC2` to open the **EC2 Management Console**.

-In the navigation pane, choose Instances.
+* **Step 7:** In the navigation pane, choose **Instances**.

-From the list of instances, select the  CLI Host instance.
+* **Step 8:** From the list of instances, select the :ballot_box_with_check: **CLI Host** instance.

 ![image](https://github.com/rashmisinha07/aws_restart/assets/62481476/22280405-8029-4edd-a1cd-c4adc371ce2c)

-Choose Connect.
+* **Step 9:** Choose **Connect**.

-On the EC2 Instance Connect tab, choose Connect.
+* **Step 10:** On the **EC2 Instance Connect** tab, choose **Connect**.

-Note: If you prefer to use an SSH client to connect to the EC2 instance, see the guidance to Connect to Your Linux Instance.

-Now that you are connected to the CLI Host instance, you can configure and use the AWS CLI to call AWS services.
+I  connected to the CLI Host instance, Im can configure and use the AWS CLI to call AWS services.

 # Configuring the AWS CLI